Praqma/reveals/code-journey/slides.md

 - Plugin to allow jobs-as-code
 - Hack-turned-tool, from the folks at Netflix
-- Greatly simplifies the maintanence of large jenkins deployments
+- Greatly simplifies the maintenance of large Jenkins deployments
 - Puts the power in the hands of the team

 >>>>NEWSLIDE